 The Administrative Coordinator, or AC, is responsible for administering all physical aspects of the program, such as food arrangements, working with various on-campus departments to coordinate room set-ups and special equipment needs for the program, and contacting outside vendors.
 In addition, the AC is responsible for selecting and supervising a staff of about twenty Administrative Assistants.
-Julie Marcus is the 2013 Administrative Coordinator.
-She is a Junior from Bethesda, MD, and was a member of the 2012 Steering Committee and an Adminstrative Assistant in 2011.
+Aidan Grealish is the 2019 Administrative Coordinator.
+Aidan is a Junior Computer Science major from Burke, VA.
+He served as an Administrative Assistant for the 2017 & 2018 Orientation Programs.

-The 2013 Steering Committee consists of thirteen students who have been extensively involved, either as Orientation Counselors or Administrative Assistants, in previous years of the program.
+The 2019 Steering Committee consists of thirteen students who have been extensively involved, either as Orientation Counselors, Administrative Assistants or Transfer Counselors, in previous years of the program.
 They bring all of their energy and experience to select, train, and supervise the Orientation Counselors.
 They also develop and present many special aspects of the Orientation Program.
-The Steering Committee works on the program during the spring semester and then returns to campus at the end of July for their training period and to prepare for the arrival of the OC's and AA's in the middle of August.
+The Steering Committee works on the program during the spring semester and then returns to campus at the end of July for their training period and to prepare for the arrival of the OC's, TC's and AA's in the middle of August.
 Some members of the Steering Committee will present workshops to the new students during the 4-day Orientation program.
-Meet the Orientation Steering Committee

 Approximately twenty students serve in the role of Administrative Assistants, or AA's, and are often referred to as the "backbone" of the Orientation program.
 These students work hard behind the scenes to make sure all of the physical aspects of the program are in order.
 The AA's have many responsibilities within the program, including facilitating group discussions, interacting with different orientation groups, completing administrative tasks, preparing for and managing events, and answering questions at the Information Center.
 These dedicated students are a key component of the Orientation staff and strive to have the program run smoothly and be successful.